This trope is common in sitcoms and animation.

 - Malcolm in the Middle: Reece finds some incriminating letters on his neighbour's old laptop.
 He uses this to blackmail the neighbour into doing his bidding.
 His last act is to get the neighbour to pose as Hal at a meeting with the principal.
 After this, the neighbour now has material to use against Reece, and he is certain that Reece is more scared of Lois than he is of his wife.

-- Jimmy Neutron: Cindy Vortex had an aunt stand in for her mother at Retroville's parent/child sporting day.
+- The Adventures of Jimmy Neutron: Boy Genius: Cindy Vortex has an aunt stand in for her mother at Retroville's parent/child sporting day.

-- Fairly Oddparents: Timmy Turner used a wish to try out his friends' dads because his own dad was so lame.
+- Timmy Turner uses a wish to try out his friends' dads for a scouting event because his own dad was too busy.

 - Kick Buttowski: Kick goes around the neighbourhood trying to find someone to act as his dad for "bring your father to school" day.
 His father finds out and is hurt that Kick asked Wade to pretend to be him.
 He then shows up and tries to be cool, with unfortunate results.
 They end up meeting each other halfway.

-- Then again when Dexter tries to create his vision of a "perfect father" because he didn't want to bring his dad in for Parents Day.
+- At another time, he tries to create his vision of a "perfect father" because he doesn't want to bring his dad in for Parents Day.

 - In an episode of Daria, Tiffany hires a model to act as her mother in a mother/daughter beauty contest.